ll-mt/Docs/Costco Change Name Of Prism Gift Element.md

 ## 1. The Symptom

 On the main screen on a few Costco Remote kiosk.
-It was seen that The Bottom Right Tile was name 'Canvas / Artbox Prints' instead of the expected 'Canvases and Gifts'.
+It was seen that The Bottom Right Tile was name **'Canvas / Artbox Prints'** instead of the expected **'Canvases and Gifts'**.
 See image below:
 ![Prism Gifts Error](images/PrismGiftError-1.png)

 ## 2. The Why